-There isn’t a massive amount of pressure change within the first 5’ of depth of water.
-You can not even feel the pressure in your ears until you get closer to 8-9’ down.
+There isn’t a massive amount of pressure change within the first 5 feet of water.
+You can not even feel the pressure in your ears until you get closer to 8 to 9 feet down.
 So, how does this small amount of pressure do anything useful?
-And exactly how much pressure does the typical patient experience when standing chest deep in water?
+And exactly how much pressure does the typical patient experience when standing chest-deep in water?

-To calculate how much more pressure there is underwater than on the surface, take any depth and divide it by 34’.
+To calculate how much more pressure there is underwater than on the surface, take any depth and divide it by 34 feet.

-As an example, look at a 6’ tall man standing in water, immersed to his neck.
-At 2’ under the surface you will find his abdomen.
-This region will experience approximately 45 mm more pressure than will his neck.
+As an example, look at a man who is 6 feet tall standing in water, immersed to his neck.
+At 2 feet under the surface, you will find his abdomen.
+This region will experience approximately 45 mm more pressure than his neck.

-At 3’ under the surface, you’ll find his pelvis.
+At 3 feet under the surface, you’ll find his pelvis.
 This region will experience even greater pressure, almost 70 mm.

-At 4’ under the surface, the man’s legs are experiencing almost 90 mm of pressure — approximately the same pressure as a normal “at rest” arterial system.
+At 4 feet under the surface, the man’s legs are experiencing almost 90 mm of pressure - approximately the same pressure as a normal at 'rest' arterial system.

-Consider that the pressure in the venous and lymphatic systems is much lower than that found in the arterial system, as low as 1-20mm mercury.
+Consider that the pressure in the venous and lymphatic systems is much lower than that in the arterial system - as low as 1 to 20 mm mercury.
 Because the external hydrostatic pressure exceeds the internal venous pressure, fluid moves from the area of greater pressure to the area of lesser pressure.
 The end result is a shift in haemodynamic flow from distal to proximal, or from legs to the chest and abdomen.

 It becomes evident that immersion alone creates a dramatic haemodynamic shift from the lower extremities to the trunk.
 The therapist can compound this effect by tapping into another natural tool in the fight against lower extremity fluid excess - muscle pump - during immersion by exercising.

-One researcher stands out “head and shoulders” for exploring issues of oedema control for patients with lymphoedema.
+One researcher stands out 'head and shoulders' for exploring issues of oedema control for patients with lymphoedema.
 As early as 2004, Tidhar examined the application of aquatic lymphatic therapy for the upper extremities.
 At the time, conventional wisdom stated that immersion would not have any significant affect on the upper extremity due to the lack of pressure gradient experienced with lower limb immersion.
-Tidhar’s team studied the affect of aqua lymphatic therapy in women post-mastectomy with axillary node dissection and found a significant reduction in oedema with a technique they called Aquatic Lymphatic Drainage.
+Tidhar’s team studied the effect of aqua lymphatic therapy in women post-mastectomy with axillary node dissection and found a significant reduction in oedema with a technique they called aquatic lymphatic drainage.

-Tidhar’s 2007 publication “Aqua lymphatic therapy in managing lower extremity lymphoedema” again addresses whether it was possible to make a significant impact on oedema with immersion – this time in the lower extremity.
+In 2007, Tidhar once again addressed” whether it was possible to make a significant impact on oedema with immersion – this time in the lower extremity.

 By 2010, Tidhar was back again.
-This time he pondered whether Aqua Lymphatic Therapy (ALT) was a safe method for lymphoedema control and whether there are differences in adherence, limb volume, and quality of life between women who perform only self-management treatment and women who participate as well in aquatics.
+This time he pondered whether Aqua Lymphatic Therapy (ALT) was a safe method for lymphoedema control and whether there were differences in adherence, limb volume and quality of life between women who performed only self-management treatment and women who also participated in aquatics.
 A significant immediate and insignificant long-term effect on limb volume was noted with aquatics.

-Other researchers followed and soon the discussion shifted.
-It was now accepted that immersion could reduce upper extremity oedema, something that took a long time to recognize.
+Other researchers followed and soon, the discussion shifted.
+It was now accepted that immersion could reduce upper extremity oedema, something that took a long time to recognise.

-Researchers tested out the value of their program when they placed 16 patients with chronic lower limb oedema into a program comprised of 5 sessions of physical exercises designed for oedema control.
+Researchers tested the value of their exercise program by placing 16 patients with chronic lower limb oedema into 5 sessions of physical exercises designed for oedema control.
 One week after the end of the protocol, the average reduction in lower limb volume was 303.13 ± 69.72 ml and 334.38 ± 62.50 ml in the right and left legs, respectively.
 Ankle range of motion and feeling of heaviness significantly improved.

 These results are a delight to observe.